irfan-ansari303/URL_SHORTNER/README.md

 URL Shortener 🚀

-A simple and efficient URL Shortener web application built with Node.js, Express, MongoDB, and optionally React for the frontend.
+A simple and efficient URL Shortener web application built with Node.js, Express, MongoDB, and  React for the frontend.
 Users can create short URLs for long links and track them easily.

 Features